-- \$1.2 billion in CDBG-MIT funds to reduce statewide flood risk. - Invest in mitigation activities and improve development standards. - Includes more than \$970 million for watershed projects and programs, as well as funding for improved data gathering and modeling.
+- \$1.2 billion in CDBG-MIT funds to reduce statewide flood risk. - Invest in mitigation activities and improve development standards. - \$145 million for watershed modeling, monitoring and mapping. - More than \$970 million for projects and programs to benefit watershed regions and the state.